Based Features

 Mypy shows:

-Revealed type is "Tuple[T`-1, Union[builtins.str, Literal[1], Literal[2]]]"
+Revealed type is "tuple[T`-1, builtins.list[Union[builtins.str, Literal[1], Literal[2]]]]"

-Revealed type is "def [T <: builtins.int] (a: T`-1, b: Union[builtins.str, Literal[1], Literal[2]]) -> <nothing>"
+Revealed type is "def [T <: builtins.int] (a: T`-1, b: builtins.list[Union[builtins.str, Literal[1], Literal[2]]]) -> Any"

 Basedmypy shows:

-Revealed type is "(T@f, str | 1 | 2)"
+Revealed type is "(T@f, list[str | 1 | 2])"

-Revealed type is "def [T: int] (a: T, b: str | 1 | 2) -> Never"
+Revealed type is "def [T: int] (a: T, b: list[str | 1 | 2]) -> None"

-Reveal Type Narrowed#
+Reveal Type Narrowed

 The defined type of a variable will be shown in the message for reveal_type: